 As a federal agency, NSERC ensures that all messages and documents distributed to the Leaders will be transmitted in both official languages.

 NSERC Leaders can contact NSERC at NSERCLeadersCRSNG@nserc-crsng.gc.ca.

-The NSERC Leaders network meets once a year in Ottawa, in late Fall.
-This meeting will coincide with the SSHRC Leaders meeting, and both networks will meet jointly for one day to discuss items of common interest.
-Other meetings and consultations may be scheduled, as necessary, throughout the year and can be held in-person or via video or teleconference.
+The NSERC Leaders network meets three times per year: spring, summer, and late fall.
+The late fall meeting will coincide with the SSHRC Leaders meeting, and both networks will meet jointly for one day to discuss items of common interest.
+Other meetings and consultations may be scheduled as necessary throughout the year.

 Exceptionally, Leaders can appoint a delegate to attend a meeting on their behalf.
 Delegates should be briefed in advance on the topics to be discussed, and they should hold a position of sufficient authority to be able to represent their institution.

 Agendas for meetings are set during consultations with NSERC Leaders and SSHRC Leaders, where appropriate.